AlanKrajina/JS-learn/README.md

 `Closures` are functions that have access to the outer (enclosing) function's variables—scope chain even after the outer function has returned.

+One drawback to using closures is that they can lead to over-consumption of memory, and possibly memory leaks if not handled properly.

 ```js
 const newTaxFunction = function (countryName, taxRate, ...exemptItems) {